Marc Chandler

 Marc Chandler (born July 23, 1961) is a foreign exchange market analyst, writer, speaker, and professor.
 On August 19, 2009, Bloomberg L.P. published Chandler's first book, Making Sense of the Dollar.

 Media presence

-Chandler is a frequent guest on CNBC, Bloomberg Television, FOX Business, Business News Network, and Nightly Business Report where he provides his insights on the global capital markets.
+Chandler has been a frequent guest on CNBC, Bloomberg Television, FOX Business, Business News Network, and Nightly Business Report where he provides his insights on the global capital markets.

 Chandler has been published in the Financial Times, Foreign Affairs, Barrons, The Nation, Euromoney Institutional Investor, and Corporate Finance.
 He is regularly published by Seeking Alpha and TheStreet.com.

 Chandler also writes daily in his blog "Marc to Market", and is called upon for many in-person speaking engagements.

 Book publications

 Chandler's first book Making Sense of the Dollar was published in August 2009.
 In February 2017, Chandler's second book, Political Economy of Tomorrow was published.

 Views

 In 2007 Chandler began advocating the dollar and has maintained that viewpoint throughout the crisis.

 His new book picks up a theme presented in the first book and develops it at length.
 Drawing on the work of Charles Conant, a late 19th century/early 20th century journalist and strategic adviser to senior government official, Chandler suggests that the biggest challenge of the market economy comes from its successes (not it failures) and these cannot be simply reformed away.
 Capitalism produces more wealth than it can absorb.
 The surplus generates instability and forces social relationships to change in order to accommodate the surplus.